-2. Dissenters' Right of Appraisal
+Dissenters' Right of Appraisal

-Section 81 of the Corporate Code of the Philippines provides that any stockholder has the right to dissent and demand payment of the fair value of his shares in the following instances: (i). in case of any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholders or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the terms of corporate existence; (ii). in case of sale, lease, exchange, transfer, mortgage or other disposition of all or substantially all of the corporate property and assets as provided in the Code, and (iii). in case of merger or consolidation.
+The Corporation Code provides that a stockholder has the right to dissent and demand payment of the fair value of his shares in case of any amendment of the Articles of Incorporation which has the effect of changing or restricting the rights of any stockholders or class of shares or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the terms of corporate existence or in case of sale, lease, exchange, transfer, mortgage or other disposition of all or substantially all of the corporate property and assets or and in case of merger or consolidation.
+The appraisal right may be exercised by any stockholders who shall have voted against the proposed corporate action by making a written demand on the corporation within thirty (30) days after the date on which the vote was taken for payment of the fair market value of shares.